 Blenheim Estate is aiming to build at least 730 houses in Woodstock over a period of five years.
 This is an increase of the town by 41%.
 This is 130 MORE than the Local Plan and more than presented at the public consultation with Community First.

-In 2015 Blenheim Palace Estate presented plans to build 1,500 (reduced to 1,200) houses on the land South East of Woodstock (that includes site 1 and 2).
+In 2015 Blenheim Estate presented plans to build 1,500 (reduced to 1,200) houses on the land South East of Woodstock (that includes site 1 and 2).
 Potentially, it may have included a primary school, shops, transport interchange, care home and football training facility.
-This was turned down by Cherwell District Council and previously criticised by the International Council on Monuments and Sites.
+It was turned down by Cherwell District Council.

 During 2017 and 2018 a planning application for 300 homes was approved at site 2.
 Blenheim Estate also acquired Pye Homes and submitted a successful local plan application to West Oxfordshire District Council for 120 homes at sites 3 (Land North East of Hill Rise) and 180 at site 4 (Land North of Banbury Road).

 In 2019 an application by Blenheim Estates for 410 houses at site 1 was turned down by Cherwell District Council.

 Blenheim Estates latest planning application on sites 3 and 4 is for 430 homes with no concrete plans for infrastructure.

 This presentation of the findings of Community First Oxfordshire’s (CFO) early consultations and the design team’s initial layouts for sites 3 (East of Hill Rise) and 4 (North of Banbury Road), can be viewed on CFO's website using the link below.

 Click here for > CFO's Findings and Emerging Master Designs